 Speaking at this charity event taught me that the most inspirational speeches and best fundraising ideas have to involve sharing how your charity or nonprofit organization actually affects people’s lives.
 Weave true, heartfelt stories, emotions, and touching experiences into your inspirational speech.
 Include real people who have benefitted from your nonprofit organization or charity — people who are sincerely grateful for your work.

-In this post, I share the inspirational speech I gave at a fundraising gala dinner (not quite a charity ball, but close).
-In this speech, I share what it’s like being a Big Sister.
-I break the speech down into specific parts, so you can use the format as a sample inspirational speech for your own charity ball.
+Below is the inspirational speech my Little Sister and I gave at a fundraising gala dinner (not quite a “charity ball”, but close).
+In the speech I shared what it’s like being a Big Sister.
+Below, I break the speech down into specific parts so you can use the format as a sample inspirational speech for your own charity event.
 Don’t copy the content of this inspirational speech, of course!
-Use the details I highlighted in bold as hints that will make your own inspirational speech and charity ball excellent.
+Use the details I highlighted in bold as hints that will make your own inspirational speech and charity event excellent.

 We got a standing ovation after we spoke at this fundraising gala dinner, by the way!
 It was AWESOME.
 At the end of my inspirational speech, I share a link to an article about public speaking tips.
 Also, Big Sisters’ goal was to raise $210,000 for the charity, and they succeeded. 🙂

 And that’s your first tip for raising funds for a charity: Know how much money you want to raise.
 Be bold, and don’t be shy about asking for money for your nonprofit organization.

 My Inspirational Speech at the Big Sister’s Fundraising Charity Gala

 Word for word, this is the inspirational speech I gave at the Big Sisters Fundraising Gala.

 Hi everyone, I’m Laurie, and this is my BIG Little Sister, Sarrah. (note to reader: this is funny because my Little Sister is physically bigger and taller than I am.
 Ha ha!).